Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 - `name` - The achievement name to be used.

 ### addAchievementScore(name:String, ?value:Dynamic = 1, ?saveIfNotUnlocked:Bool = true)
-Sets the current achievement score value.
+Adds the current achievement score value.
 If the score is above the maxScore value from `achievements.json`, the achievement will unlock.

 - `name` - The achievement name to be used.
 - `value` - An optional parameter; it will add to the achievement score value with the amount specified; Default value: `1`.